ingridstevens/whisper-audio-transcriber/README.md

     query = "What is the idea of the republic?"

-Then we can do a semantic similarity search for documents with similar content to the query.
+Next, we can do a semantic similarity search for documents with similar content to the query.
 Semantic similarity is a measure of the degree to which two pieces of text carry the same meaning.
 We can also print out these documents:

     docs = docsearch.similarity_search(query)